iotsrg/IoT-Security-Learning-101-Kits/README.md

 # IoT Security 101 Kits

-This document provides tiered hardware kit recommendations for IoT and hardware security beginners, intermediates, and advanced hackers.
+This document provides tiered hardware kit recommendations for IoT and hardware security beginners, intermediates, and advanced hackers ( not too adavce).

 ---